Stanisław Lem

 Drs.
 Smits has received several recognitions and awards for his contribution to European science and innovation.
 He is an honorary member of Academia Europaea and of the Koninklijke Hollandsche Maatschappij der Wetenschappen.
 He has degrees from Utrecht University in The Netherlands, Institut Universitaire d’Hautes Etudes Internationales in Switzerland and Fletcher School of Law & Diplomacy in the United States of America.

-Krzysztof Matyjaszewski is a Polish-American chemist.
-He is the J. C. Warner Professor of the Natural Sciences at the Carnegie Mellon University.
-Prof. Matyjaszewski is best known for the discovery of atom transfer radical polymerization (ATRP), a novel method of polymer synthesis that has revolutionized the way macromolecules are made.
 Prof. Matyjaszewski was elected a member of the National Academy of Engineering in 2006 for expanding the capabilities of controlled/living polymerizations and developing ATRP, a robust catalytic process for the radical polymerization of monomers.
 He is also a member of the European Academy of Sciences.
 His scientific publications have been cited over 100 000 times (Hirsch index 162).
 He is included in the elite Clarivate list of world’s most Highly Cited Researchers.
-In 2011 he was a co-winner of the prestigious Wolf Prize in Chemistry.

 Physicist and professor at the University of Warsaw.
 Her research interests include information optics, holography, optical and hybrid information processing.